carliane101/carliane101.github.io/content/about-us.md

 * Tracking of the administrative record including agency correspondence and community feedback
 * Litigation support and quality reviews to ensure documents are written clearly and are legally defensible
 * Preparation of pollution prevention, spill response, and best management practices plans
-* Analysis and advice regarding emerging federal and state policy concerns
+* Analysis of federal and state energy and envionmental policies and legislation

-It is our mission to provide seamless environmental consulting support services to clients to help manage risk and protect the environment.
-Quality technical work is paramount to avoiding permit/project delays and facilitating expedient reviews.
+It is our mission to provide seamless environmental consulting support services to clients to help derisk their projects and protect the environment.
+Quality technical work is paramount to avoiding permit/project delays and facilitating expedient reviews by the resource agencies.

 **Our Clients** range from federal agencies, non-profit organizations, large corporations, to small enterprises.
 Here is a sampling: